 Part of the service component of the mission of CPHS is to provide statistical and data management expertise for researchers in the health sciences, as well as access to and advice on using large publicly-available national databases, such as those from the National Center for Health Statistics.
 CPHS continues to develop liaisons to provide access to other important public health databases, including those held by the Iowa Department of Public Health and the administrative health insurance claims data from both Wellmark Blue Cross/Blue Shield of Iowa and the Iowa Medicaid Program.

-Jane Pendergast is the director of the Center for Public Health Statistics.
+Jacob Oleson is the interim director of the Center for Public Health Statistics.

 In addition we have 3 faculty members from Biostatistics.
 We have 4 students working as Graduate Research Assistants and 6 staff members who work as analysts, statisticians, software developers and data assistants.